mari-lynne/RSV_GWAS/README.md

 git checkout user_dev

 - Within your branch you can pull from main and edit/add scripts (commit regularly).
 - When happy with changes merge your branch to main
+- **Always pull** at the start of your session in case another user has added anything new to main

 # Directories